Adjunct ProfessorUniversity of California, Berkeley

 Dr. Prasher joined Berkeley Lab in June, 2015.
 Previously, he was vice president of product development of Sheetak Inc., a startup developing solid state thermoelectric energy converters.
 He relocated to India for a while to develop these technologies for the rural Indian market.
 Dr. Prasher earlier worked as one of the first program directors at the Department of Energy’s Advanced Research Projects Agency-Energy (ARPA-E).
 While there, he created the Building Energy Efficiency Through Innovative Thermodevices (BEET-IT) and the High Energy Advanced Thermal Storage (HEATS) programs.
 Prior to joining ARPA-E, Dr. Prasher was the technology development manager of the thermal management group at Intel.
 He was also an adjunct professor in the school of engineering at Arizona State University (ASU) from 2005-2013, where his research was funded by the National Science Foundation and the Office of Naval Research.

-Dr. Prasher has published more 90 archival journal papers in top science and engineering journals such as Nature Nanotechnology, Physical Review Letters and Journal of Heat Transfer.
+Dr. Prasher has published more than 120 archival journal papers in top science and engineering journals such as Nature Nanotechnology, Physical Review Letters, Joule and Journal of Heat Transfer.
 He holds more than 35 patents in the area of thermoelectrics, microchannels, heat pipes, thermal interface materials, nanostructured materials and devices.
 He has served on the Ph.D. committee of students at Stanford and ASU.
 He is a fellow of the American Society of Mechanical Engineers, and a senior member of the Institute of Electrical and Electronics Engineers (IEEE).
 He was the recipient of an Intel achievement award (the highest award for technical achievement in Intel).
 He is also a recipient of the outstanding young engineer award from the components and packaging society of IEEE.
-He has served on the editorial committee of Annual Reviews of Environment and Resources, Nano and Microscale Thermophysical Engineering, the IEEE Components, Packaging and Manufacturing Technology Society and ASME Journal of Heat Transfer.
-He has given multiple invited talks all over the world on nano to macroscale thermal energy process and systems.
+He has served on the editorial committee of Annual Reviews of Environment and Resources, Nano and Microscale Thermophysical Engineering, the IEEE Components, Packaging and Manufacturing Technology and ASME Journal of Heat Transfer.
+He has given multiple invited talks all over the world on nano to macroscale thermal energy processes and systems.
 More information about Ravi’s research can be found on his group website, prasherlab.lbl.gov.

 Dr. Prasher obtained his B.Tech. from the Indian Institute of Technology Delhi and Ph.D. from Arizona State University.